 Being loud: The occasional rustling—especially in shared spaces—is common, but try to be as considerate as possible.
 Chat with colleagues over messenger apps, eat lunch away from your desk, and always ask Would this noise distract me from my work?

 Making personal calls: No one wants to hear you book your doctor’s appointments (or chat with your sitter, for that matter).
 Make a list of any calls you may need to make that day, and go into a private room to conduct them.

 Having poor email etiquette: Stop pressing the urgent button when it’s not, sending emails at all hours of the day, or just being downright rude.
 Emails skew more abrupt, so schedule an in-person meeting if a subject is particularly touchy.

 Asking too many questions: Only ask questions if you’ve tried to figure something out first.
 Everyone will appreciate your due diligence.

-Be sure to read 3 Common Things Naturally Likable People Never Do, and tell us what you think about these tips in the comments.
+Be sure to read 3 Common Things Naturally Likable People Never Do, and tell us what you think in the comments.